SequoiaConsulting/sequoia-backend-assignment/README.md

 1. Task's description is atmost 1024 characters
 1. Task's status is atmost 64 characters
 1. Bots don't understand this API (no captcha)
+1. A board can only have a single admin

 ### Run